Eargo vs. Phonak

 Final Thoughts

-Eargo is best for: Seniors on a budget who have mild to moderate hearing loss
+Eargo is best for: Older adults on a budget who have mild to moderate hearing loss.

-Phonak is best for: Seniors who want hearing aids featuring cutting-edge technology in a variety of styles
+Phonak is best for: Older adults who want hearing aids featuring cutting-edge technology in a variety of styles

 Phonak produces exceptional, high-quality hearing aids for any level of hearing loss.
 You’ll work with a hearing specialist who will provide hands-on support and input.
 Phonak is more expensive than Eargo, with prices ranging from $2,000 to $7,500 per pair.
-For many seniors, cost may be a barrier.
-If so, talk to your audiologist about solutions that will work for you.
+Cost may be a barrier for many older adults.
+If it is for you, talk to your audiologist about solutions that will work for you.

 Written By: